joshtronic/tilde/README.md

 	  npm:
 	    - less@1.3

 Packages are listed in the `packages:` section of the file, grouped by package manager. `tilde` supports `apt` (`apt-get` or `aptitude`), `brew`, `gem` and `npm`, feel free to fork and add in your preferred package manager if it’s not there.
 After each package, you can list out any commands that need to be run after the package is installed.
 The packages themselves are installed in the order that they are listed in the file, be mindful of this to avoid any dependency problems.
-Also note that `npm` packages are installed with the `-g` flag to install them globally.
+Please note that `brew` accepts both taps and packages and that `npm` packages are installed with the `-g` flag to install them globally.

 ## Usage